CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

 options in section [markdown_special_paste] are:
 - url_timeout - Timeout in seconds, which it used on downloading webpage by its URL.
 - pic_name - Initial suggested name for picture file.
     Can have macros:
     {now} - Current date/time formatted as yyyy-mm-dd-hh-mm-ss.
 - pic_path - Initial folder for picture file, when pasting picture.
+    Can contain nested dirs, they will be auto-created.
     Can have macros:
     {filedir} - Folder of current editor file.
     {projdir} - Folder of currently opened CudaText project.
                 If no project is opened, it's folder of current editor file.